andersnormal/penny/README.md

 # Penny

 Penny is a tool to run commands in K/V pre-configured environments.
-It is especially useful in [Docker](https://docker.io) containers.
+It is especially useful in [Docker](https://docker.io) containers to populate the environment with secrets.

 The supported K/V providers are